On Foxy Flats Road inside Joshua Tree, artistic types needing inspiration can find an unlikely oasis.

 Privacy is paramount: Only guests are allowed inside the gates, which stay locked at all times.
-No GPS locators are permitted, and the actual location isn’t even disclosed to guests until the day before arrival.
+No GPS locators are permitted.
 When you arrive, a gatekeeper meets you outside and asks for your reservation paperwork and ID before you can peek beyond the big red fence.
 But once the gates open, you are granted access to the coolest trailer park on earth–a bizarro desert wonderland on shockingly green astro turf.

 The desolate brown landscape of the Mojave Desert disappears inside the gates, and in its place is a trailer park straight out of a John Waters film (with some David Lynch thrown in for good measure).
 Each trailer stands out as its own little world, completely unique yet somehow complementary to the others.
 Nighttime comes with a surreal light show: The Lux’s tiki torch flares, The Pony’s green light sets the adjacent corral aglow, The Integratrailor beams red like Venus—whose inhabitants, legend says, inspired the trailer’s namesake Integratron.